PhUSE Society FAQs

 The easiest way to get involved is to sign up and become a member through the PhUSE website.
-If you are thinking of attending a Connect conference, why don't you write a paper / poster and present it during the conference?
+If you are thinking of attending a Connect conference, why not write a paper / poster and present it during the conference?

 If you are interested in helping organise a Connect or wish to support any of the PhUSE sub-committees please contact firstname.lastname@example.org.

 Who attends a Connect?

 PhUSE attendees are mostly programmers as well as their managers working in the pharmaceutical industry.
 Participants work for pharmaceutical companies, CROs and other service providers, as well as software developing companies.

 What happens at a Connect?

 Members are given the opportunity to connect, share and advance ideas.
 Featuring inspirational keynote speakers, stream presentations, hands-on workshops, interactive poster sessions and evening events, the PhUSE Connect has established itself as the premier conference in Europe for clinical data scientists.
 Throughout the Connect, exhibitors and sponsors showcase their products and services to attendees.

 What topics are covered at a Connect?

 PhUSE tries to cover all aspects of programming relevant to the drug development process in the pharmaceutical industry.
 The majority of technical papers will be focused on programming with SAS.

 Along with participation in a range of sessions, there are evening events on the Sunday and Monday night as well as lunch and coffee breaks from Monday to Wednesday.

 Why should I attend?

 You will be attending the only European conference specifically targeting programmers in the pharmaceutical industry.
 It is an excellent opportunity for continued education and will allow you to learn about new trends, technologies and industry requirements.
 During the Connect, you will be able to present your solutions and receive feedback from peers as well as sharing programming tips and tricks and learn from others.

 There will be an opportunity to meet with software vendors, developers and service providers as well as representatives from all major pharmaceutical companies.
 Moreover, you will be helping PhUSE to grow as an professional organisation and the services that it offers the community.